Al Simmons (musician)

 Simmons worked as a gas jockey, steelworker, and clerk before becoming an entertainer.
 He started performing in amateur shows and volunteering his services for benefit concerts.
 He formed a comedy/rock band called Out to Lunch and then a comedy/folk band, Kornstalk, before venturing out on his own again as a musician and prop comic.
-His best-known act was the Human Juke Box: "two bits a laff."
+His first solo act was the Human Juke Box: "two bits a laff."

-Simmons has released three CDs, Something's Fishy at Camp Wiganishie, Celery Stalks at Midnight, and The Truck I Bought From Moe, each of which won Parents' Choice honours and were nominated for Juno awards.
-Celery Stalks, an ode to vaudeville, won the 1996 Juno Award for Best Children's Album.
+Simmons has released four CDs, Something's Fishy at Camp Wiganishie, Celery Stalks at Midnight, The Truck I Bought From Moe, each of which won Parents' Choice honours and were nominated for Juno awards.
+The Whistling Egg Man won a Western Canada Music award in 2025, and Celery Stalks, an ode to vaudeville, won the 1996 Juno Award for Best Children's Album.
 His illustrated children's book Counting Feathers was short-listed for the McNally-Robinson Book of the Year in 1997.
 He received a Cable Ace Award nomination for his music video "I Collect Rocks," which is also the title track of his DVD.
 He also voiced the Genie Award-winning 1985 animated short, Get a Job.

 In 1997, he wrote a song about Prince George, British Columbia mascot Mr. PG.

 Simmons married Barbara Freundl in 1976.
-They have three sons, Karl, Will, and Brad.
+They have three sons, Karl, Will, and Brad; and six granddaughters, Ashley, Katie, Marley, Clover, and Penny.